sowbug/groove/README.md

   synthesizer based on Circle, Munt, and FluidSynth.
 - [musikcube](https://github.com/clangen/musikcube) a cross-platform,
   terminal-based music player, audio engine, metadata indexer, and server in c++
+- [Nannou](https://nannou.cc/) is a library that aims to make it easy for artists to express themselves with simple, fast, reliable code.
 - [Noise2Music](https://noise2music.github.io/): A series of diffusion models trained to generate high-quality 30-second music clips from text prompts.
 - [Sonic Pi](https://sonic-pi.net/)